Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Heat Pumps

 Heat pumps are one of the most popular eco-friendly HVAC upgrades in 2026, and the good news is that most home warranty plans do cover them as part of heating and cooling system protection.
-First American Home Warranty, for example, explicitly lists heat pumps as covered components alongside thermostats and ductwork.
+First American's 2026 materials list heat pumps along with HVAC, heating, air conditioning, and mini-split ductless systems as eligible covered systems under its plans.
 That said, coverage is subject to important conditions:

 • Annual professional inspections are often required to maintain eligibility